Mapping high-performance RNNs to in-memory neuromorphic chips: Introduction

 \section{Introduction}

-Exponential growth in computational power and efficiency in graphical processing units (GPUs), and more generally, on von Neumann platforms~\cite{von1993first} (such as x86~\cite{shanley2010x86} and ARM~\cite{furber1996arm} platforms), have played a key role in the development of neural networks and their training algorithms.
-However, it has also led to higher design complexity and an increasingly difficult to keep up with Moore's law today~\cite{schaller1997moore, waldrop2016chips}.
+Exponential growth in computational power and efficiency have played a vital role in the development of neural networks and their training algorithms.
+However, it has also led to higher design complexity and increasing difficulty to keep up with Moore's law~\citep{Schaller97, Waldrop16}.
 Recent years have also seen the movement of computation from data-centres to compact, distributed, and portable embedded systems.
-These factors have created an increasing demand for energy efficient AI-capable devices, leading to the development of dedicated and optimized von Neumann-style AI accelerators~\cite{aimar2018nullhop, cavigelli2016origami, chen2016eyeriss} and a renewed interest in alternative brain-inspired, event-based neuromorphic computing platforms~\cite{frenkel2019odin, davies2018loihi, Moradi_etal18, akopyan2015truenorth, qiao2015reconfigurable, neckar2019braindrop}.
+These factors have created a demand for energy-efficient AI-capable devices, leading to the development of dedicated and optimized von Neumann-style \ac{ANN} accelerators~\citep{Aimar_etal18, Cavigelli_Benini16, Chen_etal16} and a renewed interest in neuromorphic systems~\citep{Chicca_etal14,Frenkel_etal19, Davies_etal18, Moradi_etal18, Akopyan_etal15, Qiao_etal15, Neckar_etal19}.